 These instructions are written as if the furnace is installed in an upflow application.
 An upflow furnace application is where the blower is located below the combustion and controls section of the furnace, and conditioned air is discharged upward.
-Since this furnace can be installed in any of the 4 positions shown in Fig. 4, you must revise your orientation to component location accordingly.
+Since this furnace can be installed in any of the 4 positions (see Fig. 6), you must revise your orientation to component location accordingly.